 Sales and Marketing Expenses.
-Sales and marketing expenses consist primarily of salaries and related personnel costs, commissions, travel and entertainment expenses, promotions, customer trial and evaluations inventory and other marketing and sales support expenses.
 Sales and marketing expenses for the years ended December 31, 2013 and 2012 were as follows (in thousands, except percentages):

-Year Decem Increase from prior year
+Year (Decem Incr from pr

 2013 2012 \$ %

 \$ 78,365 \$ 76,341 \$ 2,024 2.7%

 The increase in sales and marketing expenses in 2013 is attributable to \$1.5 million of higher marketing and trade show expenses and \$1.4 million of amortization expense related to intangible assets acquired in connection with the NET acquisition.
 These increases were partially offset by \$0.9 million of lower expense for evaluation equipment.
 Stock-based compensation increased by \$2.7 million in 2013 compared to 2012, partially as a result of the election of certain members of our management to receive their 2013 bonuses in stock instead of cash, with a corresponding reduction in cash bonus expense.